Did you make Santa’s 2020 naughty or nice list? Check here

-DENVER (KDVR) — Christmas will be here in a little over a month.
+DENVER (NEXSTAR/KDVR) — Christmas will be here in a little over a month.
 So, did you make Santa’s naughty or nice list?

+The North Pole government’s Department of Christmas Affairs has released its 2020 Naughty & Nice List.

+“The Department of Christmas Affairs uses the Global Behaviour Tracking Network and data mining technology to determine who will be in good favour come Christmas,” the department said.

-Are you on the naughty list?
-Well, you can actually ask for Santa to review your status and make sure you’re on the right list.
+Are you on the naughty list and you think there was some kind of mistake that landed you there?
+Well, you can actually ask Santa to review your status and make sure you’re on the right list.

+You can also request a review if “there are other reasons that contributed to your naughty behaviour.”

+Grounds for the receiving the nice status include volunteering, being respectful to parents, being a friendly co-worker, making charitable donations and keeping a well-kept bedroom, among others.

 Can’t find your name on the list?
 Help Santa check it twice by adding your name here.